Missouri had its day on Tuesday. Today, it's Texas A&M's turn.

 Chris Low: It wasn't a big secret that the SEC wanted to get into the state of Texas, and there were rumblings that the SEC had an offer on the table for both Texas A&M and Oklahoma two summers ago.
 Did you think it was a foregone conclusion that Texas A&M was going to join the SEC at some point?

-CL: Just managing the grind of the SEC and going through those three- and four-game stretches where you're playing Alabama one week, Florida the next, then Auburn and then Arkansas.
-The Western Division is stronger than it's ever been right now.
+CL: Just managing the grind of the SEC and going through those three- and four-game stretches when you're playing Alabama one week, Florida the next, then Auburn and then Arkansas.
+The Western Division is stronger than it's ever been.
 You're talking about three teams from one division that finished in the top five nationally this past season in the final polls.
 You can be a pretty decent football team in that division and struggle to win six games.
 Just ask Mississippi State.
-Especially with a new head coach and putting in new systems on both sides of the ball, I wonder if this first season for the Aggies will be a rough one.
+Especially with a new head coach and putting in new systems on both sides of the ball, I wonder whether this first season for the Aggies will be rough.
 Simply making a bowl game may be an accomplishment.
 What would be your prediction, David, for the Aggies in Year 1 in the SEC?